-Defense Attorneys Discuss Field Sobriety Tests in San Diego, CA
+Defense Attorneys Discuss Field Sobriety Tests in San Diego

 After a police officer observes behavior that is typical of a person who is driving under the influence, they may pull you over and ask you to perform field sobriety tests to determine whether you are intoxicated.
 These tests are generally used to determine your level of balance, coordination and ability to follow directions, all of which are considered to be impaired if you have been using alcohol.

-If you have been pulled over, submitted to field sobriety tests, and arrested for DUI, call a skilled San Diego drunk driving defense lawyer.
-At jD Law Criminal Defense Attorneys, we can utilize our 30+ years of experience, background in law enforcement, and insight from hundreds of criminal cases to help combat your charges.
+If you have been pulled over, submitted to field sobriety tests, and arrested for DUI in San Diego, call a skilled drunk driving defense lawyer at jD Law Criminal Defense Attorneys at (760) 630-2000.
+We can utilize our 30+ years of experience, background in law enforcement, and insight from hundreds of criminal cases to help combat your charges.

 Take action to defend your future: fill out a free case evaluation form.

 While you may have seen officers request a variety of different field sobriety tests on TV or in real life circumstances, not all tests are considered "standardized."
 The National Highway Traffic Safety Administration (NHTSA) has only sanctioned three field sobriety tests for use by officers.
 All other tests are not considered as scientifically definitive as the standardized ones.